-Our Counsellors work closely with the Deputy Principal Pastoral, the Pastoral Leaders and the Home Room teachers to ensure that all students have the opportunity to access the support they require to feel comfortable and happy at school.
-In conjunction with the College’s Pastoral Care program, the Brigidine Counselling Service aims to assist students to reach their full potential and achieve their goals.
+Our Counsellors work closely with the Deputy Principal Students, the Pastoral Leaders and the Home Room teachers to ensure that all students have the opportunity to access the support they require to feel comfortable and happy at school.
+In conjunction with the College’s Wellbeing program, the Brigidine Counselling Service aims to assist students to reach their full potential and achieve their goals.

-The College Careers Counsellor, Mrs Michelle Carter, provides a range of career development services to all students, within the context of the Australian Blueprint of Career Development.
+The College Careers Counsellor, Ms Tania Munro, provides a range of career development services to all students, within the context of the Australian Blueprint of Career Development.
 As well as providing individual career counselling to our Year 12 students, the Counsellor also provides information and resources for the Careers Education Program, the SET Planning process for Year 10 students and subject selection for the senior phase of schooling.

-An individual appointment can be made via email, by phone or by simply dropping by the Centre.
+An individual appointment can be made via the Counselling portal in SEQTA learn.
 Sometimes group appointments are made, usually concerning a common theme, e.g., social anxiety, relational aggression, exam anxiety, career pathways, study skills.

 General mental health

-www.moodgym.anu.edu.au – a popular interactive program drawn from Cognitive Behaviour Therapy that helps users to prevent and manage depressive symptoms.
-MoodGYM has been extensively researched and has been shown to be effective in reducing depressive symptoms and unhelpful thinking in users.
+Moodgym – a popular interactive program drawn from Cognitive Behaviour Therapy that helps users to prevent and manage depressive symptoms.
+MoodGYM has been extensively researched and has been shown to be effective in reducing depressive symptoms and unhelpful thinking in users. www.moodgym.anu.edu.au

-Australian parenting website – www.raisingchildren.net.au – Need resources on raising teenagers?
-Visit this website for FREE practical information, downloadable tools, multimedia resources and forums on raising children from newborns to teens.
+Australian Parenting website – provides practical information, downloadable tools, multimedia resources and forums on raising children from newborns to teens. www.raisingchildren.net.au

 Study Pathways and Careers

-Queensland Studies Authority (QSA) – www.qsa.qld.edu.au – Information for parents and students on all aspects of education in Queensland from Kindergarten to Secondary schol.
+Queensland Studies Authority (QSA) – Information for parents and students on all aspects of education in Queensland from Kindergarten to Secondary school. www.qsa.qld.edu.au

 Career News – Updates from Options Training Solutions are provided for your information.
-Current parents should access these via parent coneqt.
-You may want to look at their website also www.optionstrainingsolutions.com
+Current parents should access these via SEQTA Engage.